Drakkar Klose: Ultimate Fighting Championship

 Klose was expected to face Jeremy Stephens at UFC on ESPN 22 on April 17, 2021.
 However, day of the event, it was announced that the bout was scrapped due to Klose sustaining a spinal injury as a result of being shoved by Stephens at the weigh-ins.
 Despite the fight not happening, it was reported that Klose would receive his show money and compliance pay.

 After two-year absence from the octagon, Klose was scheduled to face Nikolas Motta on April 16, 2022, at UFC on ESPN 34.
 However, Motta was removed from the event for undisclosed reason and he was replaced by Brandon Jenkins.
 Klose won the fight via technical knockout in round two after knocking Jenkins down multiple times.
 This win earned him the Performance of the Night award.

 Klose was scheduled to face Carlos Diego Ferreira on July 30, 2022, at UFC 277.
 However, Ferreira was forced out the event due an injury and he was replaced by Rafa García.
 Klose won the fight by unanimous decision.

 Klose was scheduled to face Mark Madsen on October 29, 2022, at UFC Fight Night 213.
 However, Klose pulled out in mid-October due to an anterior cruciate ligament injury.

 Klose faced Joe Solecki on December 2, 2023 at UFC on ESPN 52.
 Klose won the fight via knockout in round one after slamming Solecki on his head during an armbar attempt.
 This fight earned him the Performance of the Night award.

 Klose faced Joaquim Silva on May 3, 2024, at UFC 301.
 He won the fight by unanimous decision.

 Klose faced Joel Álvarez on December 14, 2024 at UFC on ESPN 63.
 He lost the fight by knockout via a flying knee and punches in the first round.

 Klose faced Edson Barboza on August 16, 2025 at UFC 319.
 He won the fight via unanimous decision.

+Klose faced Thomas Gantt on September 12, 2026 at UFC Fight Night 288.
+He lost the fight via a reverse triangle choke submission in the third round.